 Affiliated/member curling clubs of either CurlON (Ontario Curling Association) or the Northern Ontario Curling Association (NOCA) are member clubs of the Ontario Curling Council, recognized Provincial Sport Organization, for curling in Ontario.
 The Ontario Curling Council is a member of ONTARIO SPORT NETWORK, therefore member curling clubs may benefit from this program.

-In order to participate in the NSTF–Ontario, Sport Organizations must adhere to specific Guidelines and Procedures.
+In order to participate in the NSTF-Ontario, Sport Organizations must adhere to specific guidelines and procedures.
+See attached.

 If your club or organization has specific fundraising projects, you can apply to the National Sport Trust Fund–Ontario.

-Gifts (Donation of a Gift in kind) may also be eligible for a tax receipt.
+Gifts (donations of a gift) may also be eligible for a tax receipt.

 You can raise funds through collection of donations at your own pace or through an event – like Bonspiels, Golf Tournaments, Charity Dinners, etc. Clubs must follow the instructions contained within guidelines and procedures manual.

 Fundraising for a project CAN NOT happen until the project has been approved.